xixiaofinland/sf.nvim/README.md

 - Run the test under the cursor by `<leader>tt`
 - Select tests from the current file by `<leader>to`

-These commands aim to quickly run and verify the pass/fail result.
+These commands quickly run and verify the pass/fail result.

 🔀 Complex use-case: Test with code coverage info

-They are the same hotkey but capitalized the last letter.
+Use the same hotkeys but capitalize the last letter:

 - `<leader>tA`
 - `<leader>tT`